 2) Add flour, stirring to coat vegetables, and cook for 1 minute.
 Slowly stir in cream, ¼ cup water, and clam juice.
 Bring to a simmer.
 Cook until thickened, stirring often, about 2 minutes.
 Transfer mixture to a Suvie pan.

 4) Add potatoes and bay leaf to Suvie pan, stirring to incorporate.
-Insert pan into top right zone of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 5) Five minutes before the chowder is done cooking, add the salmon pieces, pressing to submerge in liquid.